passionwarehelp/wedsync/README.md

 1. Complete Timeline view with black theme
 2. Implement Vendor tracking with dark styling
-3. Build Seating Chart with black theme
-4. Add more animations and haptics
+3. Add more animations and haptics
-5. Implement client portal view
-6. Add photo/video download functionality
+4. Add photo/video download functionality
-7. Implement guest name capture on upload
+5. Implement guest name capture on upload
+6. Enhance web dashboard with more features

 ---